-Don't forget our school website at www.newtown.education.
-You will find the latest dates for the diary, booking forms, school policies and lots of further information.
+Don't forget our school website at www.newtown.education on the site you will find the latest dates for the diary, booking forms, school policies and lots of further information.

 Facebook

 We have a closed parents Facebook group which is great for asking questions and keeping up to date, search for Newtown Parents, it will ask you your child's class and year group.